Natural Gas Services Group Q1 2025 Earnings Call Transcript

 Operator

 Thank you very much.
-Our next question comes from mister Jim Rollison with Raymond James.
+Our next question comes from Mr. Jim Rawlinson with Raymond James.
 Go ahead, sir.

-Hey.
-Good morning, Justin and Ian.
-Justin, maybe circling back question on to follow-up on that margin question.
+Hey, good morning, Justin and Ian.
+Justin, so maybe circling back to follow up on that margin question.
 You guys have obviously kind of been hanging around the low 60% range in rental specifically.
-And I'm wondering, as we go through the year and you start taking the bulk of your new deliveries, is there anything on the cost side as you kind of get prepped for those going in the field that that might drag that down or or is kind of a 60 plus percent rental margin been pretty sustainable as we go forward?
+I'm wondering, as we go through the year and you start taking the bulk of your new deliveries, is there anything on the cost side as you kind of get prepped for those going in the field that might drag that down, or is kind of a 60+ % rental margin being pretty sustainable as we go forward?

 Justin Jacobs